amengel/amengel.github.io/research.md

 title: Research
 pubs:

-    - title:   "Racial Attitudes through a Partisan Lens"
+    - title:   "The Content of their Coverage: Contrasting Racially Conservative and Liberal Elite Rhetoric"
       author:  ""
       journal: "Politics, Groups, and Identities"
       year:    "Forthcoming"